xrdocs/cloud-scale-networking/_dev-corner/ios-xr-evolution.md

 The modularity of IOS XR makes it possible to upgrade individual or smaller pieces of the software.
 That is, the same architectural features that accomplish fault isolation can also be exploited to achieve a finer-grain level of software upgradeability.
 The problem of software upgradeability starts at the smallest unit of software divisibility and goes to collections of these units.
 It is not at all a given with an IOS XR system that a software upgrade has much of an impact on the system.
 Much effort continually goes into reducing the impact of software upgrades, and it is the architecture of an IOS XR system, as well as the software organization, that enables this process.

-Because much of an IOS XR process’s code may actually reside in shared libraries/DLLs, it is possible to replace/upgrade a portion of a process’s code by loading a new DLL.
+Because much of an IOS XR process’s code may actually reside in _shared libraries_/DLLs, it is possible to replace/upgrade a portion of a process’s code by loading a new DLL.
 Because IOS XR processes are restartable, all that is required to pick up a new version of a DLL is to restart a process.
 Even some IOS XR processes do not restart, but simply unload and reload newer versions of DLLs.

 The fundamental building block of IOS XR is the component.
 This is the minimum version-able unit of software.
 A component is potentially field replaceable.
 A component may contain a process’s executable file, DLLs for sharing code between processes, binary files for implementing a portion of the CLI, text files describing configuration rules, or other related data.
 A typical example of an IOS XR component is Border Gateway Protocol (BGP).
 The BGP is a component in the Cisco IOS XR system that includes the BGP process, the configuration and operational models and associated processes.

-IOS XR software is organized into packages at the highest level.
+IOS XR software is organized into _packages_ at the highest level.
 Packages are a collection of components and contain meta-data that indicates the compatibility of the components in the package with other components.
 Packages contain features that can be installed/activated/deactivated at runtime on an individual node, a set of nodes, or across the entire IOS XR system.

 ## Conclusion

 The blog started off by giving a brief introduction to IOS XR's rapid evolution over the years.
-It then explained the architecture strategy via five steps - decoupled plane abstractions, state management, process distribution, high performance messaging infrastructure and data distribution/access patterns.
-It also looked into the high availability and upgradeability aspects of IOS XR that span across the various architecture stages.
+It then explained the architecture strategy via five steps - _decoupled plane abstractions, state management, process distribution, high performance messaging infrastructure and data distribution/access patterns._ It also looked into the high availability and upgradeability aspects of IOS XR that span across the various architecture stages.
 This logical sequencing, followed by details on each, hopefully gave you a better perspective of the design thought process.

 I hope this blog gave good insights into various powerful architectural patterns built into IOS XR and how the IOS XR has pioneered various popular scalable and highly available frameworks in the context of a NOS.
 More importantly, it tries to give a sense of what it takes to build a carrier grade NOS and how much of a key role the infrastructure plays in a well designed NOS.